Skip to content

 If you have a license key it's enough to inject your license key with CHEMAXON_LICENSE_SERVER_KEY as environment variable.

 If the license key value should be changed (e.g. because of rotation of the license key), rebuild of the image is needed with the new CHEMAXON_LICENSE_SERVER_KEY.
+Otherwise, runtime can be kept untouched.
+App communicates with license server automatically, meaning any change in the underlying license will be reflected in the app, after the next license server communication round.

 Examples